VABYSMO Solution for injection Ref.[50239] Active ingredients: Faricimab

 • Aflibercept 2 mg Q8W after three initial monthly doses

-After the first four monthly doses (weeks 0, 4, 8, and 12) patients randomised to the faricimab arm received Q16W, every 12 weeks (Q12W) or Q8W dosing based on an assessment of disease activity at weeks 20 and 24, using objective pre-specified visual and anatomic criteria as well as treating physician clinical assessment.
+After the first four monthly doses (weeks 0, 4, 8, and 12) patients randomised to the faricimab arm received Q16W, every 12 weeks (Q12W) or Q8W dosing based on an assessment of disease activity at weeks 20 and 24.
+Disease activity was assessed using objective pre-specified visual (BCVA) and anatomic (CST) criteria, as well as treating physician clinical assessment of the presence of macular haemorrhage or nAMD disease activity requiring treatment (week 24 only).
 Patients remained on these fixed dosing intervals until week 60 without supplemental therapy.
+From week 60 onwards, patients in the faricimab arm moved to an adjustable dosing regimen, where their treatment interval could be modified by up to 4 week interval extensions (up to Q16W) or reduced by up to 8 week intervals (up to Q8W) based on an automated objective assessment of pre-specified visual (BCVA) and anatomic (CST and macular haemorrhage) disease activity criteria.
+Patients in the aflibercept arm remained on Q8W dosing throughout the study period.
+Both studies were 112 weeks in duration.

 Results

-Both studies showed efficacy in the primary endpoint, defined as the mean change from baseline in BCVA when averaged over the week 40, 44, and 48 visits and measured by the Early Treatment Diabetic Retinopathy Study (ETDRS) letter score (Table 2).
-In both studies, faricimab up to Q16W treated patients had a non-inferior mean change from baseline in BCVA, as the patients treated with aflibercept Q8W.
-Improvements from baseline BCVA at week 48 are shown in Figure 1.
+Both studies showed efficacy in the primary endpoint, defined as the mean change from baseline in BCVA when averaged over the week 40, 44, and 48 visits and measured by the Early Treatment Diabetic Retinopathy Study (ETDRS) letter score (Table 2 and Table 3).
+In both studies, faricimab up to Q16W treated patients had a non-inferior mean change from baseline in BCVA, as the patients treated with aflibercept Q8W at year 1, and these vision gains were maintained through week 112.
+Improvements from baseline BCVA at week 112 are shown in Figure 1.

-The proportion of patients on each of the different treatment intervals at week 48 in TENAYA and LUCERNE respectively was:
+The proportion of patients on each of the different treatment intervals at week 112 in TENAYA and LUCERNE, respectively was:

 Table 2.
-Efficacy outcomes at the primary endpoint visitsa in TENAYA and LUCERNE:
+Efficacy outcomes at the primary endpoint visitsa and at year 2b in TENAYA:

 Faricimab up to